Road to Failure – Lame Excuse “Too Busy”

 How to Motivate Your Staff

 The best way to motivate staff is not a one size fits all approach.
 Trying to re-engage existing employees or motivating new ones can be a simple task, or it might take a little more work.
 Sometimes you get a bad egg who appears to be incapable of doing a hard day’s work – we’ve all met them.
-However reading this webpage helped me to collate a 10 ways how to motivate lazy staff:
+However, reading this webpage helped me to collate 10 ways how to motivate lazy staff: